dcupl-demos/lotto-1986-2023/readme.md

 # Lotto AUT 1986-2022

 This Project was generated using the `@dcupl/cli`.
-More informations can be found on [https://dcupl.com](https://dcupl.com) and especially in the [dcupl Docs](https://docs.dcupl.com).
+More information can be found on [https://dcupl.com](https://dcupl.com) and especially in the [dcupl Docs](https://docs.dcupl.com).

 The initial dataset is published by win2day - https://www.win2day.at/lotterie/lotto/lotto-statistik-zahlen-ergebnisse-download - the online gaming platform of the Austrian Lotteries.
+The formatting of the original data has been revised and redundancies have been reduced.